Another Book of Nothing Chapters 20 - 24:

 We feel our bodies, we experience our emotions, we think our thoughts, all interwoven with each other, yet we say our body, our mind, our emotions, and our thoughts, but exactly whose are they?
 What else is there?

-This line of investigation is known in India and Nepal as Jnana yoga (pronounced ‘gyana’), the path of knowledge or wisdom.
+This line of investigation is known in Hinduism as Jnana yoga (pronounced ‘gyana’), the path of knowledge or wisdom.
 It is a path of ongoing perspectives and understanding that follows the simple question, “Who am I?” to its ultimate conclusion, and in practice requires the deepest concentration and examination of what we really know our self to be or not to be - by questioning the validity of whatever it is we habitually identify with.
 Ideally, the truth of each stage has to be contemplated with such intensity that it is seen and understood to be an incontrovertible fact, as undeniable as knowing that fire burns.

 We all have a name to indicate our individual but elusive self, a label - but again, a label denoting what?
-We instinctively feel we are a single entity, one discreet being - not many - and yet we only appear to exist in terms of the multifarious objects of our consciousness, including our bodies, feelings, thoughts and opinions, none of which constitute a permanent, self-sufficient and unified state - yet which we not only claim to be ours, but happily and comfortably claim to be our very self!
+We instinctively feel we are a single entity, one discreet being - not many - and yet we only appear to exist in terms of the multifarious and ever-changing objects of our awareness, including our bodies, feelings, thoughts and opinions, none of which constitute a permanent, self-sufficient and unified state - yet which we not only claim to be ours, but happily and comfortably claim to be our very self!

 Not being any conceivable object then, what are we?

 When our moods and thought processes begin as we wake up every morning, are they the same in every detail as the day before?
-Of course not - and yet we are so sure we are one and the same person as, without question, we pick up the pieces of our story day by day, tirelessly believing that this is the only reality - and yet the greatest relief and refreshment available to us is that which we enjoy in deep sleep and its immediate aftermath - in the complete absence of memory, dreams or any consciousness of space and time - nor indeed, any sense of self - in other words, when 'we' exist the least!
+Of course not - and yet we are so sure we are one and the same person as, without question, we pick up the pieces of our story day by day, tirelessly believing that this is the only reality - and yet the greatest relief and refreshment available to us is that which we enjoy in deep sleep and in the happiness of its immediate aftermath - in the complete absence of thoughts, memory, dreams or any consciousness of space and time - nor indeed, any sense of self - in other words, when 'we' exist the least!

 Is this just another crazy idea, perhaps the result of an over-active imagination?
 I suspect not.
 In fact it may be nearer the truth than you or I have yet imagined!
 From this perspective ‘we’ - our bodies and minds and individual stories - are not essentially any more important in having consciousness flow through them than anyone or anything else.
-That consciousness which in essence we really are is one single universal energy that is flowing equally through all, and the less we are concerned with ‘our’ particular manifestation of it, the less constrained we can become and the freer our genuine 'selves' can be.
+That consciousness which in essence we really are is one single universal energy that is flowing equally through and as all, and the less we are concerned with ‘our’ particular manifestation of it, the less constrained we can become and the freer our genuine 'selves' can be.

 If only you will remain resting in consciousness,